saramic/real-code-runner/README.md

 - [ ] widgetized form need to get the host and port from the server and not from where they are displayed `window.location.pathname`
 - [ ] make submission runner more generic
+- [ ] fix frontend to actually allow submissions
   - [ ] update frontend to make use of metadata
   - [ ] decide NOT to store the run output in submission
+  - [ ] persist result on tab changes, maybe even save in between?
+  - [ ] show previous submission
+  - [ ] show status
+  - [ ] reload to see most up to date info
+  - [ ] nav between feature, submission and result
 - [ ] solution to support URL & token
 - [ ] solution to support zip file & runner command
 - [ ] log to file in shared dir between local and docker not to have to strip